 The JSCARC’s New Logo

-The Johnson Space Center Amateur Radio Club (JSCARC), based at NASA’s Lyndon B. Johnson Space Center in Houston, Texas, operates under a formal NASA Space Act Agreement to directly support NASA’s official mission.
+The Johnson Space Center Amateur Radio Club (JSCARC), based at NASA’s Lyndon B. Johnson Space Center in Houston, Texas.
 As the club continues to evolve, it recognized the need for a new logo—one that pays tribute to its rich legacy while looking ahead to its future.

 The JSCARC logo was thoughtfully refreshed to honor its heritage while embracing a modern look.
 Inspired by the iconic NASA “meatball” logo, it features a blue circular design that embodies the spirit of space exploration and amateur radio communication.